SaatwikRishi/help-me-app/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-Coppy the files to your device and then compile the main.dart usign the vs code configered for flutter.